Sherwood Park: Media

-Sherwood Park's newspaper is the twice-weekly Sherwood Park-Strathcona County News.
+Sherwood Park's newspaper is the weekly Sherwood Park-Strathcona County News.
 The Sherwood Park News and Strathcona County This Week newspapers, both owned by Bowes Publishers, in turn part of Sun Media, merged on November 6, 2007, to become Sherwood Park • Strathcona County News.

 Due to the community's close proximity to Edmonton, all major Edmonton media, including the daily newspapers (such as the Edmonton Sun and the Edmonton Journal) and radio and TV broadcasters, also serve Sherwood Park and immediate area.